Btrfs and Snapper

 TIMELINE_MIN_AGE | 1800 | 1800 | 1800 |

-Note: Snapper and snapshots are not a means of backing up data.
-They enable a prompt system reset in case of occurring errors or actions with unintended effects triggered by us.
+Please note: Snapper and snapshots are not a means of data backup.
+They enable the system to be reset promptly in the event of errors occurring or actions initiated by us that have had unintended effects.

 # snapper -c data_pr create-config -t user /data